-A mastopexy usually takes 1.5 to 2 hours.
-Dr. Adams uses several different techniques for breast lift and will choose the one best suited for you.
-If you have small breasts and minimal sagging, you may be a candidate for the modified surgery that requires a less extensive incision (short-scar).
-One such surgery is the “doughnut” or periareolar or nipple repositioning mastopexy, in which circular incisions are made around the areola.
-Dr Adams also uses new techniques with specialized mesh to suspend the breast giving longer lasting results.
+A mastopexy procedure usually takes 1.5 to 2 hours.
+Dr. Adams utilizes several specified techniques for breast lifts and will choose the approach that is best suited for you.
+If you have smaller breasts and minimal sagging, you may be a candidate for the modified surgery that involves a smaller incision.
+Another option is the “doughnut”/periareolar/nipple-repositioning breast lift, in which a circular incision is made around the areola.
+Dr Adams also uses specialized P4HB surgical scaffolding to suspend and support the breasts, allowing longer lasting results.

-If you’re having an implant inserted along with your breast lift, it will be placed in a pocket directly under the breast tissue, or deeper, under the muscle of the chest wall if you lack the appropriate amount of breast tissue to give your breasts a more natural appearance.
-Dr. Adams will discuss with you the best surgery following your examination and what your expectations are.
+If you opt to insert breast implants along with a mastopexy, the implants will be placed in a pocket directly under the breast tissue – or deeper under the muscle of the chest wall, if you lack the appropriate amount of breast tissue.
+Following your physical examination and discussing your expectations, Dr. Adams will organize the best surgery plan for you.

 What can I expect after surgery?

-Dr. Adams usually does not use drains for this procedure.
-You may return to work in 1-2 days with limitations on physical activity.
-You will not be permitted to do any housework, lifting over 10 pounds or aerobic workouts that increase your heart rate above 100 beats per minute for 3 weeks.
+Dr. Adams typically does not use drains for this procedure, which allows for an easier recovery.
+Depending on the physical demands of your job, you may return to work within 1-3 days.
+For your safety and optimal healing, you are not permitted to do any extensive housework, direct lifting over 10 pounds, or aerobic workouts that increase your heart rate above 100 bpm for the first three weeks.

 Am I a good candidate?